Discrete State-Action Abstraction via the Successor Representation: Discrete Abstraction via end-to-end Successor Learning

 where $(\cdot)^{-}$ indicates a fixed target, treated as a constant during back-propagation.

-We implement the SR as a feed-forward neural network $\psi: \Delta(N) \to \mathbb{R}^N$, a relaxation of $\psi:[N]\to\R^N$.
-Back-propagating through $\psi$ into the many-to-one $\phi$ ensures that when $\phi$ maps two input states to the same abstract state, those inputs should have similar SR under the induced abstraction.
-We note that zero is a fixed point of Eq.~\eqref{eq:LphiSR}, meaning $\phi \equiv 0$ and $\psi \equiv 0$ minimizes the loss.
+Back-propagating through $\psi$ into the many-to-one $\phi$ ensures that when $\phi$ maps two input states to the same abstract state, they should have similar SR under the induced abstraction.
+This effectively clusters, much as was done by~\cite{ramesh2019successor}, but does so in a latent space.
+We note that zero is a fixed point of Eq.~\ref{eq:LphiSR}, meaning $\phi \equiv 0$ and $\psi \equiv 0$ minimizes the loss.
 As a consequence, prior works tend to compute their abstraction in other ways, e.g., by not back-propagating through $\psi$ \citep{machado2017eigenoption} or resorting to dense regularization such as observation reconstruction \citep{kulkarni2016deep}.
-Our work shows that with a discrete abstraction, and with Eq.~\eqref{eq:LH} as regularization, we can avoid the degenerate case $\phi \equiv 0$ and $\psi \equiv 0$.
+Our work shows that with a discrete abstraction, and with Eq.~\ref{eq:LH} as regularization, we can avoid this degenerate case.
+In Appendix~\ref{app_sec:ablation_fourrooms} we demonstrate that clustering in the latent space learned by a D-VAE decoder yields abstractions not conducive to solving tasks in the environment.